Florent Hoti: Return to England

 In March 2023, Hoti joined EFL League Two side Tranmere Rovers on a short-term deal after a successful trial.
 He was released at the end of the season, having made 5 appearances for the club.

 On 18 July 2023, Hoti joined National League club FC Halifax Town on a two-year deal after a successful trial.
 Hoti had suffered a hamstring injury during his trial which left him injured for the start of the season, and he made his debut for the club on 26 September 2023 as a substitute in a 0–0 draw with Dagenham & Redbridge.
 He made his full debut for the club in the following match, and scored his first career goal, as Halifax were defeated 3–2 by Eastleigh on 30 September.
 He suffered a shoulder injury in a 2–2 draw against AFC Fylde on 21 November, which he returned from for Halifax's opening match of 2024, a 0–0 draw with Altrincham.
 He played 25 times, scoring 5 goals during the 2023–24 National League, as Halifax finished 7th and qualified for the National League play-offs.
 Hoti scored as a substitute in Halifax's play-off quarter-final tie against Solihull Moors but the club were knocked out of the play-offs after losing 4–2.

 At the end of the 2024–25 season, Halifax triggered an option in Hoti's contract to extend it by a further year.
 Hoti sustained a knee injury in Halifax's final pre-season match ahead of the 2025–26 season, which left him injured for "several months" and led to him having surgery.

+On 5 May 2026, Halifax announced they would be releasing the player.